-Patient information: Urinary tract infections in adults (The Basics)
+Patient education: Urinary tract infections in adults (The Basics)

-Patient information: Urinary tract infections in children (The Basics)
+Patient education: Urinary tract infections in children (The Basics)

-Patient information: Vesicoureteral reflux in children (The Basics)
+Patient education: Vesicoureteral reflux in children (The Basics)

 Beyond the basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Circumcision in baby boys (Beyond the Basics)
+Patient education: Circumcision in baby boys (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Acute cystitis in children older than two years and adolescents
+Acute cystitis: Management and prognosis in children older than two years and adolescents

 Acute management of nephrolithiasis in children